-Tax Guide for Self-Employed Photographers
+Tax Guide for Self-Employed Photographers: Expenses & AIA

 What expenses can a self-employed photographer claim?
 Camera gear, software, travel, insurance — with a worked tax calculation example for UK photographers.